-The analysis of corporate and support costs specifically identify any direct costs that can be directly attributable to wholesale business units.
+The analysis of corporate and support costs specifically identifies any direct costs that can be directly attributable to wholesale business units.
 Other non-direct corporate and support expenditure allocated to wholesale is included within other operating expenditure.

 Allocation of Clean Water Business Units to Services

 The Clean Water Business Units break down into services as shown in section 6.3